mwpenny/portal64-still-alive/documentation/levels/signals.md

 ## Triggers

-[Triggers](./level_objects/trigger.md) are 3D volumes in a level that set signals depending on which object type enters them.
+[Triggers](./level_objects/trigger.md) are 3D boxes in a level that set signals depending on which object type enters them.
 Like level objects, this information is defined in their object name in the level's `.blend` file.
 Trigger object names are of the form:
 ```
 @trigger PLAYER_CUTSCENE_NAME PLAYER_SIGNAL_NAME CUBE_CUTSCENE_NAME CUBE_SIGNAL_NAME
 ```